exasol/extension-manager/doc/system_requirements.md

 Rationale:

 * Updating to a new version requires actions specific for a concrete extension.
 Thus a general implementation in EM is not feasible.
-* Extensions usually update extensions by updating referenced files in `ADAPTER SCRIPT`s and `SET SCRIPT`s.
+* Extensions usually update themselves by updating referenced files in `ADAPTER SCRIPT`s and `SET SCRIPT`s.
 This will automatically update all instances (e.g. virtual schemas) using these scripts.
-* If necessary the extension's update code may list and modify individual instances of an extension, e.g. when parameters of a virtual schema change between versions and can be converted automatically.
+* If necessary the extension's update code may list and modify individual instances of the extension, e.g. when parameters of a virtual schema change between versions and can be converted automatically.
-  * The extension's update code must fail with a meaningful error message if automatic modification is not possible
+  * The extension's update code must fail with a meaningful error message if automatic modification is not possible.
   * EM currently does not allow reading parameter values from a `CONNECTION`.
 This means that updates requiring modifying parameters are not possible at the moment.
   * If necessary, we can implement this using a [Lua UDF](https://docs.exasol.com/db/latest/database_concepts/udf_scripts/lua.htm#AccessingConnectionDefinitions) and provide a context method to the extension's code.